Care home FAQs

 What is the procedure if someone becomes unwell?

-If there is an outbreak in our service then all visits will have to be suspended for a period of 28 days in line with Public Health Wales guidance.
-As a precaution, we will isolate and barrier nurse any resident who shows any coronavirus-like symptoms to safeguard their health and others in the home.
+If there is an active incident or outbreak in our service then all visits will have to be suspended (apart from exceptional circumstances) for a period of 21 days in line with Public Health Wales guidance.

 We will contact those directly affected as a matter of priority and also inform all other care home residents and family members.